ubports/docs.ubports.com/porting/halium_7-1/Configuring.rst

     git clone https://github.com/ubuntu-phonedations/backports.git -b for-ubuntu backport-scripts

-This downloads the backports scripts prepared by Canonical based on the :ref:`Backports Project <Backports>` mentioned above, and places them in the directory ``~/backport-scripts``.
+This downloads the backports scripts prepared by Canonical based on the `Backports Project <https://backports.wiki.kernel.org/index.php/Main_Page>`_ mentioned above, and places them in the directory ``~/backport-scripts``.
 The scripts are specifically written to backport from kernel version 4.2.

 Download kernel source to backport from
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^